wqking/accessorpp/doc/accessor.md

 If `CallbackData` is not `void`, we can call `Accessor::setWithCallbackData` to set the value with a callback data, and the callback data will be passed to OnChangingCallback and OnChangedCallback, if the callback accepts the data.
 Calling `Accessor::set` or assigning to an accessor will pass default constructed callback data.
 The `CallbackData` is useful to pass a "context" to the on change callback.
 For example, assume there is a text box on a GUI window.
-The text box listen to accessor's on change event to update the interface, while when the text box is changed such as the user types letters, the text box will also set to the accessor with the new text, which will also trigger the on change event.
-Without CallbackData, the text box needs update the interface two times then the user inputs.
+The text box listens to accessor's on change event to update the interface, while when the text box is changed such as the user types letters, the text box will also set to the accessor with the new text, which will also trigger the on change event.
+Without CallbackData, the text box needs update the interface two times when the user inputs, one is when the user typing, the other one is when the on change event is triggered by the text box.
 With CallbackData, when the text box sets the accessor, it can pass the CallbackData to indicate the setting is from itself, and in it's on change listener, it can check the CallbackData to avoid redundant updating.
 The tutorial "tutorial_view_model_binding.cpp" in the tests source code demonstrate the mechanism clearly.